 could as a result of the application of an existing firmware upgrade or upgrades become a combination of Device Models listed on the SMETS1 Eligible Product Combinations.

-The DCC shall only be required to Enrol SMETS1 Smart Metering Systems, or process Service Requests in respect of SMETS1 Smart Metering Systems, that comprise a combination of Device Models that is listed on the SMETS1 Eligible Product Combinations.
+The DCC shall only be required to Enrol SMETS1 Smart Metering Systems, or process Service Requests in respect of SMETS1 Smart Metering Systems, that comprise a combination of Device Models that is listed on the SMETS1 Eligible Product Combinations or that contain a Non-EPCL Device Model..

 The Inventory, Enrolment and Decommissioning Procedures Document may also set out circumstances in which the Panel may direct the DCC not to Commission a SMETS1 Device (or purported SMETS1 Device).